Piyush-ouch/virtual_lab/README.md

-# 🧪 Virtual Lab: Pendulum Simulation & Phase Difference Analyzer
+s# 🧪 Virtual Lab: Pendulum Simulation & Phase Difference Analyzer

 A fully interactive web-based virtual lab built using **Python Flask**, **JavaScript**, **Chart.js**, and **SQLite** that simulates a simple pendulum experiment with **phase difference calculation**, **data recording**, **AI assistance**, and a complete learning flow from theory to quiz.